gokulakrishnagk333/DEVOPSGCP/README.md

 Maven Build:
   stage: build
-  script:
+  script: # 1.
+In this step: It will Build the app and copy the code apache tomcat container and build the image.
     - sudo mvn clean install
     - sudo chmod -R 777 target
   tags:
     - devops